-Fire service faces £389m maintenance gap
+Fire service faces £389m repairs bill

-Fire service facing £389m vehicle and property maintenance gap
+Fire service facing £389m vehicle and property repairs bill

+Scotland's fire service may have to close stations and cut vehicles in order to meet a massive repairs bill, a spending watchdog has warned.

-The Scottish fire service is facing a £389m backlog in vehicle and property maintenance, a report has warned.
+Audit Scotland said the Scottish Fire and Rescue Service faced a £389m backlog in vehicle and property costs.

-Audit Scotland said the funding gap was "insurmountable" without further transformation and investment.

-It said that if capital spending remains at 2017/18 levels, the current maintenance backlog will reach £406m over the next 10 years.
+A report said annual investment of £80.4m was needed to bring assets up to "satisfactory" standards.

 The Scottish government said the report recognised "real progress" since the formation of a single national force.

-It said the service requires an average annual investment of £80.4m for the next 10 years to bring its assets up to a minimum satisfactory condition.
+Without extra capital funding, the current maintenance backlog would reach £406m over the next 10 years, it said.

-Audit Scotland said it was "imperative" that the service reviewed and reshaped its capital assets.

-That could mean "closing, moving, sharing or changing the use of some of its properties as well as considering the range and deployment of its fleet of vehicles".
+Audit Scotland said it was "imperative" that the service reviewed and reshaped its capital assets, which could mean "closing, moving, sharing or changing the use of some of its properties as well as considering the range and deployment of its fleet of vehicles".

 Pay and conditions

-The report praised the service's "slow but steady" progress with integrating the eight former services into a single body and strong financial management.
+The report praised the service's "slow but steady" progress since integrating the eight former services into a single body five years ago, and commended its strong financial management.

 SFRS was now in a good position to complete the process with a deal to harmonise firefighters' pay and conditions, it said.